gotouerina/snptools/README.md

         make
         ./bin/VCF2Dis

- and then put the mat file in website :  (http://emboss.toulouse.inra.fr/cgi-bin/emboss/fneighbor?_pref_hide_optional=1)  to construct the tree
+ and then put the mat file into website :  (http://emboss.toulouse.inra.fr/cgi-bin/emboss/fneighbor?_pref_hide_optional=1)  to construct the tree

 to operate the tree, Newick Utilities is recommaded.